albertogallini/txn_engine/Readme.md

         - Allowing the dispute handler to query the flusher’s pending buffer (via a shared queue or atomic snapshot), or
         - Delaying dispute acknowledgment until the transaction is confirmed persisted (consistency vs latency trade-off).

   - Additionally, as said, every method currently enforces **transaction ID uniqueness within a session** (defined as the **K**-day dispute window).
 This limits maximum throughput.
-To achieve significantly higher transactions-per-second rates, we should **remove the session-wide uniqueness check** and assume transaction IDs are globally unique by design (or validated upstream when actully generated).
+To achieve significantly higher transactions-per-second rates, we should **remove the session-wide uniqueness check** and assume transaction IDs are globally unique by design (or validated upstream when actually generated).